 Countries are expected to include a request to fund priority investments that should be fully funded but cannot be because of limited resources – a “prioritized above allocation request” – in their funding application.
 These requests are reviewed by the Technical Review Panel, and interventions that are found to be strategically focused and technically sound are registered as “unfunded quality demand.”
 These investments are often funded through savings or efficiencies during grant-making, but can also be funded through additional resources that may become available during the cycle, such as Portfolio Optimization, debt to health swaps or private sector contributions.

 A register of unfunded quality demand is linked to each funding cycle.
 Items on the register remain active there until the end of the corresponding “allocation utilization period”.
 Watch our Global Fund Cycles video to learn about this period.
-If an unfunded item from the 2020-2022 register is still a priority, countries must include it again in their new PAAR for the 2023-2025 cycle for review by the Technical Review Panel, to confirm it continues to be a strategically focused and technically sound investment in the context of the new allocation investments.
-Once it has been assessed as unfunded quality demand, it can then be added to the 2023-2025 Register.
+If an unfunded item from the 2020-2022 register is still a priority, countries must include it again in their new PAAR for the 2023-2025 allocation period for review by the Technical Review Panel, to confirm that the investment continues to be strategically focused, technically sound, and poised for impact and sustainability in the context of the new allocation investments.
+Once it has been assessed as unfunded quality demand, it can then be added to the 2023-2025 register.

 When countries face challenges in implementing or scaling-up programs, there is a risk that the funding dedicated for these programs will go unused during the three-year grant period.
 While the Global Fund works with countries to address the root causes of implementation bottlenecks, it also uses Portfolio Optimization as a tool to ensure that funds are used in a timely way to achieve their full potential.